abdiomari/abdiomari/README.md

 ### :electron: About me :

 I am a full stack developer :desktop_computer: from Kenya :kenya:
-- :telescope: So My name is Abdi Omari, a web enthusiast probably obsessed with everything Tech.
+- :telescope: So My name is Abdi Omari, a web enthusiast equiped with skills in Web development, Ecommerce,  Mpesa Integration, API Development, Product Design, Project Management and Technical Writing
 - :seedling: I am a freelance Web developer, with deep interest in web and software development
 - :bulb: I am open to any project ideas, discussions, Job offers, collaboration as well as basic networking.
 - :e-mail: My email abdiomari145@gmail.com